The next presidential campaign may look a lot like the last one

 “It has been clear for months that President Trump will be the Republican nominee,” said Rep. Elise Stefanik, the No. 3 House Republican.
 “This election is the most important election in our lifetime, and I will continue to call on Republicans to coalesce our entire party apparatus behind President Trump’s campaign.”

-While Trump remains the clear front-runner, he holds a wider margin nationally than he does in some of the early voting states.
-And influential Republicans there are aren’t ready to concede the nomination to Trump yet.
+While Trump remains the clear front-runner, he holds a wider margin nationally than he does in some of the early-voting states.
+And influential Republicans there aren’t ready to concede the nomination to Trump yet.

 Gov. Chris Sununu of New Hampshire, which hosts the second Republican primary contest after Iowa, is working to boost Trump’s GOP rivals, warning that Trump is too flawed to win the general election.